Q: I am interested in adopting an animal from your shelter. How do I do this? What is required?

 A: No. All of ADL’s animals have been spayed or neutered.
 The majority of pets available for adoption at ADL came here as unwanted or stray animals.
-It is our goal to stop overpopulation.
+It is our mission to stop overpopulation.

 Q: We have some questions about the animal; is there someone at ADL who can help answer them?

 Our goal is to help you find your new best friend and life-long family member.
 Please note that these are general adoption guidelines.
-Additional information may be requested prior to the completion of any adoption.
+Additional information may be requested before the completion of any adoption.
 The Animal Defense League strives to find the best family and match for each of the pets in our care.
 With the best interest of our animals in mind, we reserve the right to refuse any adoption.